ppamorim/Dragger/README.md

 [![JitPack](https://img.shields.io/github/release/ppamorim/Dragger.svg?label=JitPack%20Maven)](https://jitpack.io/#ppamorim/Dragger)
 [![Join the chat at https://gitter.im/ppamorim/Dragger](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ppamorim/Dragger?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-If you want to use these transitions with fragments, take a look at [PrismView][123456789] library.
+If you want to use these transitions with fragments, take a look at [PrismView][123456789] library!

 The library was created in order to provide new animations for activities on Android.
 Using the ViewDragHelper class, it is possible to create smooth animations that allow full control of the view by the user.